AldieNightStar/Sima_Dream/README.md

 const PORT = 8000;

 // Then we will connect our logic to the game
-// We don't need to wory about connecting and disconnecting players let S = sima.init(PORT, function(ws, userData, cmdArg) {
+// We don't need to worry about connecting and disconnecting players let S = sima.init(PORT, function(ws, userData, cmdArg) {
 	// ws       - User websocket.
 You can directly send some message to the user by 'ws.send("Hello!");'
 	// userData - Object which contains current user data.
 We can put there coins, score, etc